top of page

 HIGHLIGHTS

-• Scenic drive on the Karakorum Highway
+• Spectacular scenic drive on the Karakoram Highway

 • Journey to the Khunjerab Pass - border of China and Pakistan